 - Do better research first.

-- Check ratings and reviews of products.
+- Check ratings and reviews of long term emergency food vendors and their products.

 - How long has the company been in business?